net-a-porter-mobile/XCTest-Gherkin/README.md

 NB The examples have to be defined _before_ the `Outline {..}` whereas in Gherkin you specify them afterwards.
 Sorry about that.

+### Page Object
+Built in `PageObject` type can be used as a base type for your own page objects.
+It will assert that its `isPresented()`, that you should override, returnes `true` when instance of it is created.
+It aslo defines a `name` property which by default is the name of the type without `PageObject` suffix, if any.

+`PageObject` also comes with some predefined steps, defined by `CommonPageObjectsStepDefiner`, which validate that this page object is displayed, with formats `I see %@`, `I should see %@` and `it is %@` with optional `the` before page object name parameter.

 ### Dealing with errors / debugging tests

 #### Missing steps